 Look into the cost of travel insurance; the last thing you want is to have an accident and incur medical expenses that are not covered by your local healthcare provider.

-You may want to email yourself a copy of your driver’s license, health insurance card, passport, credit cards, and airline tickets (if you have hard copies) in case you lose them.
+You may want to email yourself a copy of your driver’s license, health insurance card, passport, credit cards, and airline tickets, in case you lose them.
 This way, you can log in to your email from any computer or phone and get a copy of the documents.